Image

 Prosecutors usually start with the most serious charge possible, pile on multiple counts from one event, and add enhancements for weapons, injuries, or protected victims.

 Knowing their playbook matters.
 Our Vienna, IL violent crimes defense team includes two former prosecutors.
-This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.
+That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Vienna, IL Builds Your Defense

-Our violent crime attorneys in Vienna, IL start investigating immediately, challenge unlawful evidence, question faulty IDs, and build a credible alternate narrative based on facts and law.
+Our Vienna, IL violent crime lawyers investigate early, suppress illegally obtained evidence, attack weak identification, and present a credible alternate story grounded in facts and law.
 The objective is leverage—achieving a dismissal, reduction, or strong trial position.

 Our Vienna, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
-Acting quickly gives you more control and more defense options.
+The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Vienna, IL